Constellations

 In another story, Delphinus saves the Greek poet Arion when he is attacked by robbers on a ship.
 They were about to kill Arion, but he begged permission to sing a final song.
 His captors agreed, and the poet stood on the deck of the ship and sang a dirge accompanied by his lyre.
 He then threw himself overboard.
 A dolphin who’d heard his song and been charmed by the music saved him.

-Antique colored etching of flying eagle and other figures including an ugly fish, all scattered with stars.
+Antique colored etching an ugly fish next to a flying eagle, all scattered with stars.

 In this drawing from Urania’s Mirror, Delphinus the Dolphin is the green sea creature at left.
 Image via Wikipedia (public domain).